 Howard Johnson’s iconic orange roof on their motor lodges and restaurants made them easy to locate from the highway and was a beacon of the HoJo brand to travelers.
 Founded in 1925 as a pharmacy soda fountain by Howard Deering Johnson, he grew it to one of the largest restaurant chains in the U.S. By the 1970s, there were more than 1,000 locations bearing the Howard Johnson brand.

 While the company started and grew during the Depression, World War II just about killed the fledgling company.
 In 1939, there were 107 Howard Johnson’s restaurants along America’s East Coast highways.
-At wars end, only 12 restaurants remained.
-After the war, turnpike and highway building was raging throughout the US.
+At war’s end, only 12 restaurants remained.
+After the war, turnpike and highway buildings were raging throughout the US.
 Johnson secured a deal to be the sole restaurant provider at service station turnouts throughout the early turnpike systems.
 This resurgence lasted until the 1970s with more than 1,000 restaurants and 500 motor lodges in the U.S. and Canada

 The motor lodges remain and are owned and operated by Wyndham Hotels.
 In 1979, the restaurant franchises formed their own network but began closing.
 Today the final restaurant left is closed and for sale in Lake George, New York, a summer tourist spot in the Adirondacks.
 Therefore, another icon of the economic boom in the United States during the last century goes into the history books and part of the list of bankrupt restaurants with its orange-tiled roof, and the weather vane outlined with the Simple Simon and Pie Man logo.